Arghba/KF1066/VeryAnnoying/ZedIssues.md

 ## #5: Fleshpound Spinning Madness
 When you rage a FP it during it's animation all zeds that touch him will be spinned several times.
 This makes headshots much much harder to achieve, and for dual, triple FP's almost suicidal mission.
+And there are another serious issues with this.
+1. If raged FP touches a zed and it doesnt instagib, it will become unable to hit the players (friendly).
+2. If you kill a FP before it rage animation ends, it will launch all zeds that touch his `FleshPoundAvoidArea` to random directions, sometimes behind you.
+Very funny to get raged sc at your juicy ass.

 [Video demonstration](https://youtu.be/kLd-TJzyzBE)